chinzjay/Final_Project/README.md

 Our model had an accuracy score of 87.10%.
 This means that  observations in the testing set was predicted correctly 87% by the model.

 ### Linear Regression
+Linear Regression is a supervised learning model that is used for finding linear relationship between target (dependent variable) and independent variables.
+The case of more than one feature is called as multiple linear regression.

+- The dataset(features and target) was split into test and train sets using the train_test_split() function.
+- Scikit-learn's StandardScaler module was used to standardize numerical data.
+- Instance of the linear regression model was created from sklearn.linear_model's LinearRegression class.
+- Data was analyzed to learn patterns in the training stage.
+- Predict() method was used to generate predictions on the test dataset (X_test).

 ## Presentation Link
 Link for the Presentation -> https://docs.google.com/presentation/d/1WWHkNJUJ9FnploBvIQPVICQ6DHv31jZqr6gERvlPQ9Y/edit#slide=id.gc6f980f91_0_0